Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 The process of switching communication path from BT to USB
 <br>
 1. When the switching of transport occurs, the SDL Core starts the timer by setting in timeout value in the configuration file.
 2. The HMI caches the HMI Level of current running SDL App.
-After the SDL App has switched the device, the HMI will perform the following process:
+After the SDL App has switched the device, the HMI will perform the following process:<br><br>
       (1) Create the list of SDL Apps which is waitting for re-registering<br>
       (2) Terminate the current BT Transport<br>
       (3) Copy the current BT status to the USB device